mattgruenke/boleo/README.md

 often appearing in the file descriptions, themselves.
 The public header files
 are:

+* exceptions.hpp - exception class & utilities for TangoErrors.
-* error_handling.hpp - exception-related utilities.
+* safe_call.hpp - exception-handling support for JNI methods.
 * config.hpp - utilities for working with TangoConfig.
 * pcl.hpp - interoperability with Point Cloud Library.